How to have the perfect Townsville getaway

 Townsville’s first creative laneway precinct, City Lane, takes inspiration from New York and is decked out with street art and funky decor accordingly.
 Open from day to night, this vibrant venue features a collection of bars and eateries—such as Born Wild (the city’s first clean-eating restaurant), Donna Bionda (a cosy Italian eatery), and Taphouse (a self-pour craft beer bar).

-A fairly new addition to Townsville, popping up in August 2019, is Otto’s Market Precinct.
+A fairly new addition to Townsville, is Otto’s Market Precinct.
 Just a 10-minute drive from the city centre, located in Warrina Shopping Centre, this is a one-stop-shop for gourmet dishes and fresh food from local farmers and producers.

 The Pier Restaurant and Bar is Townsville’s ultimate seafood destination.
 Featuring a modern Australian menu, the passionate team is dedicated to showcasing the best produce North Queensland has to offer.
 Fresh seafood from local markets grace the dishes, such as the crab- and barramundi-steamed dumplings with sweet chilli sauce, or the seafood chowder—combining prawns, bugs, fish and calamari in a velouté sauce.